Force over Distance: Chapter 52

 “Don’t tell me it’s locked,” Young growled.

-“No sir,” James said quietly.
+“No sir,” James said.
 “I don’t think so.”

 “He’s talking to the AI,” James said.

 The AI was okay.
 It was out and about and talking Rush down, probably.
 That was good.
 Wasn’t it?
 Hell if Young knew.
-Again, the memory of the neural interface reached out to grip him by the throat.

 “It seemed like a private conversation, sir,” James’s words, halting and uncertain, broke the long silence.